 - Advocacy: Supporting and promoting the pediatric nursing profession.

-- Respect: Embracing collaboration and diversity of perspective.
+- Respect: Embracing collaboration and diversity.

 We invite you to explore our history below.